silvia8gasparini/silvia-gasparini-portfolio/README.md

 ## 🇬🇧 English

-My personal portfolio: a space that represents me and a visual experience built with care, where aesthetics and technique meet.
+My personal portfolio: a space that represents me and a visual experience built with care.

 The theme changes with the seasons 🍂❄️🌸☀️